Transfer Matrix Approach for Topological Edge States: Topological Protection in the Transfer Matrix Formalism

 \subsection{Proof of the Zak Phase Bulk-Edge Correspondence}

 Here, we show how our formalism so far is connected to Bloch band topological invariants.
 In doing so, we will obtain a rigorous but pictorially simple proof of the bulk-edge correspondence.
 We stress that our results hold for any number of sites per unit cell, as well as for continuous quantum mechanical or photonic systems.
+This will become more clear in Sec. \ref{sec:ssh4} where we treat the case of $4$ sites per unit cell more explicitly.
+But for now, we will simply highlight a few key features when we increase the number of sites per unit cell.